gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     root@db-node:~# mysql -u root -p
     mysql> CREATE DATABASE glance;
+    mysql> GRANT ALL ON glance.* TO 'glance'@'%' IDENTIFIED BY 'gridka';
-    mysql> GRANT ALL ON glance.* TO 'glanceUser'@'%' IDENTIFIED BY 'glancePass';
+    mysql> GRANT ALL PRIVILEGES ON glance.* TO 'glance'@'localhost' IDENTIFIED BY 'gridka';
+    mysql> exit;

 On the **auth-node** instead we need to create an **image** service and an endpoint associated with it.
 The following commands assume you